SealedEnvelope/se-dev-box/README.md

     $ bash < <(curl -s https://raw.github.com/SealedEnvelope/se-dev-box/master/generate_soloistrc.sh)

 This will create a `~/cookbooks/soloistrc` file listing the recipes that will be installed.
-Review the list of recipes, then:
+Review the list of recipes, set or remove attributes as appropriate, then:

     $ ruby < <(curl -s https://raw.github.com/SealedEnvelope/se-dev-box/master/installer)